Courses

 Community Education and Noncredit Classes

-The Community Education program at Napa Valley College is comprised of workshops, fee-based and noncredit courses, educational trips and tours, and short-term occupational training programs.
+The Community Education and Noncredit programs at Napa Valley College are comprised of workshops, fee-based and noncredit courses.
 Students who are interested in taking noncredit and community education may register online or by phone, e-mail, mail, or walk-in at the Upper Valley Campus in St. Helena.
-For more information, visit http://www.napavalley.edu/CommEd/Pages/default.aspx or call (707) 967-2900.
+For more information, visit our website or call (707) 967-2900.

 Noncredit Program